A Law of Data Reconstruction for Random Features (and Beyond): Numerical experiments

 \textbf{Synthetic data on the $d$-dimensional sphere.} We begin with a synthetic task, where the training data $X = [x_1,\dots,x_n]^\top \in \mathbb{R}^{n \times d}$ are $n$ \iid samples drawn uniformly from the sphere of radius $\sqrt{d}$.
 The labels $Y \in \mathbb{R}^n$ are given by $Y=Xg + \epsilon$, where $g \in \mathbb{R}^d$ has entries $g_i \sim \mathcal{N}(0,1/d)$ and the noise $\epsilon \in \mathbb{R}^n$ is independent of the data $X$, with \iid Gaussian entries with zero mean and variance $0.25$.
 Figure \ref{fig:rf_relu_synthetic_results} showcases the same trend for several choices of $d$ and $n$: at $p \geq n$, the training loss approaches zero, while the reconstruction error approaches zero when $p$ becomes larger than $dn$.

-\textbf{CIFAR-10 with binary labels.} The same phenomenon observed in the previous scenario carries over to natural images with binary labels $\{\pm 1\}$.
+\textbf{Natural images with binary labels.} The same phenomenon observed in the previous scenario carries over to natural images with binary labels $\{\pm 1\}$.
 For these experiments, we restrict the CIFAR-10 training split to the first 50 instances of the ``\emph{frog}'' and ``\emph{truck}'' classes, fitting several RF models with ReLU activation.
 In the left part of Figure \ref{fig:teaser}, we can appreciate the same transitions at $p = n$ and $p \approx dn$ respectively for label fitting and data reconstruction; the right part of the figure then demonstrates that the reconstructed dataset appears perceptually indistinguishable from the original training dataset.
 Notably, for ReLU the above visual match may fail due to a \emph{sign error}.
-In fact, with a different seed, we reconstruct the negatives of some training images (Figure \ref{fig:rf_relu_cifar10_n=100_real}) even if the condition $p \gg dn$ is met and the loss in (\ref{eq:reconstructionloss}) converges.
+In fact, with a different seed, we reconstruct the negatives of some training images (Figure \ref{fig:rf_relu_cifar10_n=100_real}) even if the condition $p \gg dn$ is met and the loss in Eq.\ (\ref{eq:reconstructionloss}) converges.
 This aligns with Remark \ref{rmk:sign}: ReLU violates Assumption \ref{ass:activation} since $\mu_{2\ell+1}=0$ for $\ell>1$.
 In Figure \ref{fig:appendix_relu+tanh} deferred to Appendix \ref{sec:add_exp_relu+tanh}, we show that the sign ambiguity disappears upon taking the activation $\phi(z)=\mathrm{ReLU}(z)+\tanh(z)$, which has mixed-parity Hermite coefficients and, therefore, satisfies Assumption \ref{ass:activation}.
+In Figure \ref{fig:tinyimagenet}, we display the reconstructed images from the same experiment on Tiny-ImageNet, which has input dimension $d = 3 \times 64 \times 64$, for $n=20$ (additional details can be found in Figure \ref{fig:rebuttal_tinyimagenet} and Appendices \ref{sec:impl_details}--\ref{sec:add_exp_ablation}).